NLnetLabs/roto/docs/source/embedding/expand_the_runtime.rst

         x
     }

-Not very useful yet, of course, but let's see it in action:
+Not very useful yet, of course, but let's see it in action anyway:

 .. code-block:: rust